BMW-InnovationLab/BMW-Classification-Training-GUI/README.md

 - The solution contains both training and inference APIs.
 - The training API supports both CPU and GPU architectures.
 - The built-in inference API supports CPU architectures.
-- The app was tested with Google Chrome and it is recommended to use Chrome when training.
+- It is recommended to use google Chrome when using the training app.

 ![](./documentation_images/ClassificationDemo.gif)